plutext/java-docx-to-pdf-using-Microsoft-Graph/README.md

 2. There is a 4MB upload limit.
 This is currently only circumvented in the using-graph-sdk sub-project (though it ought to be possible to do in some of the other modules; PR welcome)
 3. For doc/docx, there doesn't seem to be a way to update a TOC (either page numbers or entries).
 Vote for this enhancement at https://microsoftgraph.uservoice.com/forums/920506-microsoft-graph-feature-requests/suggestions/41235295-docx-to-pdf-file-conversion-update-table-of-conte
+4. Scribe can use a variety of http clients, the default, apache, and OkHttp work.
+The others (ning, async http client and armeria, need to be configured to follow redirect, and thoe are TODOs)